alexisvfilmstuff/readme-generator/develop/README.md

 * [Test](#test)

+## Github

+Project creator github: alexisvfilmstuff

+## Email

+Project creator email: alexisvfilmstuff@gmail.com

 ## Installation

-To install the dependencies for this application run npm
+To install the dependencies for this application, install npm and git

 ## Usage

-To install the dependencies for this application run must install node and requirer / inquirer
+The usage of this project is to its a quick way to make readMe files for project repositories

 ## License

-To install the dependencies for this application run MIT
+The project license is MIT

-## Contributing
+## Contribute

-To install the dependencies for this application run message me on github
+To contribute this application contact me on github

 ## Tests

-To install the dependencies for this application run prompt commands
+To test the dependencies for this application run the using node and prompts